Richafan21/Daily-Devop-Notes/Day-16.md

-# If Statments in Bash
+# If Statements in Bash

 ---